zMarch/NonStop/README.md

 However, Torc will help with some basic checks:

 - getusers - lists users
-- getuserax - get the equivalent of /etc/shadow on NonStops (only as super.super)
+- getuserid - get the equivalent of /etc/shadow on NonStops (only as super.super)
 - ossinfo - gets some useful info from OSS
 - getinfo [file] - gets file info from FUP.
 Arg is full OSS path, eg /G/system/system/userax
 - procinfo [cpu id,pin] - gets user, oss process name or process id from #processinfo builtin.